michelebastione/TwitchTTSAndMusicPlayer/README.md

 This is a custom text to speech program using the **pyttsx3** library and the ability to play chat song requests directly on the host using **pygame**'s **mixer** library.

 Gives new users a random voice selected from the ones installed, and allows them to change their voice using the `!voice` command.
-Add a song request to the queue by typing `!sr` followed by the song name or part of it
+Add a song request to the queue by typing `!sr` followed by the song name or part of it, or even its index in the list.
+Available audio formats are `.mp3` `.wav` and `.ogg`.

 ## Installation